 Identifying Your Values In an Existential Crisis

-Given that we only have one life, and one faculty to make meaning in the world, it is really important to invest time in doing things that are true to our souls.
+Given that we only have one life and one faculty to make meaning in the world, it is really important to invest time in doing things that are true to our souls.
 Quoting Mary Oliver: “Tell me, what is it you plan to do with your one wild and precious life?”

 Finding Your Flow in an Existential Crisis

 Another clue we can get from an existential crisis when we are trying to grow is to find what puts us in a ‘flow’ state.
-Ask yourself: When is the last time you were in ‘flow,’, where you became completely immersed in a story, a drama, … something?
+Ask yourself: When was the last time you were in ‘flow,’, where you became completely immersed in a story, a drama, … something?
 Flow is the sensation of complete absorption in an activity.
-It is a state in which time seems to disappear and all that matters is the present moment.
+It is a state in which time seems to disappear, and all that matters is the present moment.
 Flow is often described as being “in the zone.”
 It is a highly pleasurable experience that can be accompanied by a sense of euphoria.